Market on the Rise

-Just 8 Km’s away or a 20-minute full-service ferry ride from the centre of Townsville Magnetic Island is another great option.
-The Island is already home to 2100 residents with Real Estate options including Units, Houses and Acreage.
+Just 8 Km’s away, or a 20-minute full-service ferry ride from the centre of Townsville, Magnetic Island is another great option.
+The Island is already home to 2,100 residents with affordable real estate options including Units, Houses and Acreage.

 On the outskirts on Townsville, you have some great options for the rural lifestyle.
 Oak Valley, Alice River, Alligator Creek and Blue Water are a must see.
 These areas are scattered with farming communities and offer the largest land sizes in the Townsville region.

-When buying, you’re likely going to pay about $375,000 to $425,000 for a three-bedroom two-bathroom dwelling close to town, and for renting, it’s around $420 per week, but it all depends on which area you go for.
+When buying, you’re likely going to pay about $375,000 to $425,000 for a three-bedroom two-bathroom dwelling close to town, and for renting, it’s around $420 per week.
+As with all real estate, particular suburbs and local matter.
 Compared to other areas in Queensland, Townsville falls at the lower end when it comes to property prices.

-When it comes to living costs, it’s very much down to your lifestyle and how much time you would likely spend enjoying the touristy areas.
-The average inexpensive meal at a restaurant would cost you around $25, and monthly transportation costs would be around $100+, depending on where you are traveling to and from.
+When it comes to living costs, it’s very much down to your lifestyle and how much time and money you spend on extra-curricular activities.
+The average main meal at a restaurant would cost you around $25, with petrol falling a shade cheaper than city prices.

 The median house price in Townsville is $335,000 and the average property takes roughly 63 days to sell.
 The rental market continues to stabilise and vacancy is down to 3.8 per cent.
 This is surely a town on the up which is reflected in this data.
 Townsville has experienced a jump in about 11% in demand for properties over the past 12 months.